kubeflow/manifests/proposals/20240606-jwt-handling.md

 6. `RequestAuthentication` objects, per issuer, should expose the corresponding token claims to the `kubeflow-userid` and `kubeflow-groups` headers
 7. Backends only need to care about `kubeflow-userid` and `kubeflow-groups` headers
 #### Requiring a JWT
-The service-mesh will need to drop requests (403) that don't have any JWT, for apps that expect user identity in the requests.
+The service-mesh will need to drop requests (403) that don't have any JWT, for services that expect user identity in the requests.

-This can be achieved by multiple ways
+This can be achieved in multiple ways:
 - By using `requestPrincipals`
 - By using `request.auth.claims[iss]` in the `when` condition of an `AuthorizationPolicy` rule

-The recommended way is to use `requestPrincipals: ["*"]`, as the [Istio docs suggest](https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/), to accept only requests that have a JWT.
+The recommended way is to use `requestPrincipals: ["*"]`, as the [Istio docs suggest](https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/), to accept only requests that have a valid JWT.

-If an admin would like to further limit access to Kubeflow apps based on specific issuers, they can do so by updating the `AuthorizationPolicies` to instead use `request.auth.claims[iss]`.
+If an admin would like to further limit access to Kubeflow services based on specific issuers, they can do so by updating the `AuthorizationPolicies` to instead use `request.auth.claims[iss]`.

 From the above, the `AuthorizationPolicy` for the jupyter-web-app should look like: